moeinbiz/moein-hugo-theme/README.md

 - `paginate`: Number of articles per page (10)
 - `showReadingTime`: Displays estimated reading time for articles
 - `tocMinWordCount`: Minimum word count to display Table of Contents (400)
+- `showSubtitle`: Boolean to control the visibility of the subtitle in the header (true/false)

 #### SEO & Metadata